razman786/i8kgui/README.md

 ### Automated Installation (Recommended)

 This version has only been tested on Ubuntu 20.04 (it should also work on 22.04) and with a Dell laptop (XPS 7590).
-The installation script undertakes a system-wide installation, using `-all` which installs optional components (i.e. `cpupower-gui` and `undervolt`).
+The installation script undertakes a system-wide installation with all optional components (i.e. `cpupower-gui` and `undervolt`).
+Please see below for other install options.

 ```
 git clone https://github.com/razman786/i8kgui